Have you heard from your car dealer or from the car manufacturer that plugging an OBD-II device into your car would void the warranty?

 The crucial feature to look for when using an OBD-II device

 The most crucial part of a permanent connected OBD-II device is to detect and act on battery voltage drops indicating a low battery or the opposite.
 A vehicle that takes short trips or drives in cold weather will face battery problem frequently without telling the user.
 During the ignition sequence, the battery is stressed and during the drive, the battery is being charged.

 An OBD-II device that doesn’t react on these voltage drops and can’t sense low battery can drain the battery from the vehicle completely leaving the customer unable to start the vehicle next time.

-Automile devices sense the voltage drops and places the unit in a standby mode after the ignition is turned off.
+Automile devices sense the voltage drops and place the unit in a standby mode after the ignition is turned off.
 If the car continues to stand still for more than a certain time the device is placed in deep sleep mode.
-Eventually if the voltage indicates low battery the device is shut off to make sure the driver doesn’t have problems starting the vehicle next time.
+Eventually, if the voltage indicates low battery the device is shut off to make sure the driver doesn’t have problems starting the vehicle next time.

 If you notice that your OBD-II device affects your battery then this proves that there is no support in the device to determine these very important voltage drops and energy levels inside the battery.

 Automile is revolutionizing fleet management with it's innovative, cloud-based, mobile, and design-first experience.